Bahey Hassan: Death Threat, Exile, Asset Freeze, and Prison Sentence

-In 2014, and only two weeks after the inauguration of Egypt's President Abdelfatah al-Sisi, Hassan received a death threat for his engagement in bilateral meetings with high level international officials on the human rights situation in Egypt.
-For safety reasons, and after being advised to do so by NGOs, academics, and senior diplomats inside and outside of Egypt, including from the UN, Hassan has been living in self-imposed exile in France since 2014.
+In 2014, two weeks after the inauguration of Egypt's President field marshal Abdelfatah al-Sisi, Hassan received a death threat purportedly for his engagement in bilateral meetings with high level international officials on the human rights situation in Egypt.
+For his own safety, and after receiving advice to do so by NGOs, academics, and senior diplomats inside and outside of Egypt, including from UN officials, Hassan left Egypt for self-imposed exile in France where he has been since 2014.

 In retaliation for his human rights work, media presenters associated with Egyptian security agencies called on the Egyptian authorities to "deal with him [Bahey el-Din Hassan] the same way the Russian spy was dealt with," in reference to the nerve agent attack on Serjei Skripal in the United Kingdom.

 In April 2016, and although never being formally notified, Hassan learned from the media that in relation to the notorious Foreign Funding Case targeting Egyptian human rights NGOs, a court is looking into an asset freeze order against him, his wife, two minor daughters, and his adult daughter who's married to renowned Egyptian activist and blogger Alaa Abdelfattah.
-Abdelfatah is currently serving a five-year prison sentence for taking part in a protest against the constitutionalizing of military trial of civilians.
+After serving a five-year prison sentence and facing threats of a longer sentence, for taking part in a protest against the constitutionalizing of military trial of civilians, and after an extensive effort by his supporters, Abdelfatah was allowed to join his family in the UK.

 In August 2020, an Egyptian court sentenced Hassan to 15 years in jail for "publishing false news" and "insulting the judiciary," in addition to an earlier three years sentence issued in September 2019, for a separate case with the same charges.
 The sentence was widely criticized, including by the UN High Commissioner for Human Rights, the European Parliament, and hundreds of public figures, journalists, academics, artists, and intellectuals from across the world.
 The sentence was also criticized by the United States, France, Sweden, Finland, Germany, Netherlands, Spain, Luxembourg, and the UK as well as prominent human rights organizations including Human Rights Watch, Amnesty International, and FIDH.